 We leave Trier behind us and move upstream towards Koblenz.
 I give you some suggestions of things to see and do on your road trip of the Mosel Valley.

 On the hill, overlooking the Mosel Valley and the town, you’ll find the ruins of the Landshut Castle.
-Great vantage point to admire the river.
+The great vantage point to admire the river.

 Zell am Mosel